Aris Thessaloniki

-Nicknamed God of War, Aris was one of the strongest Greek clubs during the Interwar period with champion teams in football, basketball and water polo.
-Until nowadays maintains a remarkable tradition in basketball, while "established" the sport in the country with the great star player Nikos Galis and the team of the 1980s, which was voted as the best Greek team of the 20th century.
+Aris Thessaloniki are nicknamed "The God of War, was one of the strongest Greek clubs during the Interwar period winning national championships in football, basketball and water polo.
+As of 2026, the club maintains a long-standing presence in Greek basketball, and played a significant role in the development of the sport in Greece with the players like Nikos Galis and which was voted the best Greek team of the 20th century in a poll conducted by Ethnos.

 Departments

 Aris is considered to be one of the most important Greek sport clubs and today maintains departments in many sports, including: